 February 13, 2020 | By ItaySharoni, Service Manager & Senior Security Support Engineer

-In March 2020, Microsoft is expected to release a security update on Windows Update that will enable LDAP channel binding and LDAP signing improvement changes.
+In second half of 2020, Microsoft is expected to release a security update on Windows Update that will enable LDAP channel binding and LDAP signing improvement changes.
 These events will change domain controllers default behavior and will affect many organizations.

 LDAP channel binding and LDAP signing will improve the security of network communications between Active Directory Domain Services (AD DS) or an Active Directory Lightweight Directory Services (AD LDS) and its clients.